 One in eight women will be diagnosed with breast cancer in their lifetime.
 Fortunately, recent advances in technology and increased public awareness have greatly improved survival rates.
 Recently, much research has been focused on improving the quality of life of breast cancer survivors to combat the negative side effects of treating this disease.
 Exercise has emerged as one of the better tools for improving the physical and psychological well-being of breast cancer survivors.

-The four main options for breast cancer treatment are chemotherapy, radiation, surgery, hormone therapy or any combination of these.
+The four main options for breast cancer treatment are chemotherapy, radiation, surgery, hormone therapy, or any combination of these.
 All of these treatments have side effects.
 Surgery can result in pain, loss of flexibility, motor and sensory nerve damage, swelling, tenderness of the breasts, and tissue scarring.
-Many women are also emotional damaged after surgery from losing their breast.
-Radiation may cause soreness, tenderness, loss of flexibility, shortness of breath and coughing from scarring in the lungs.
-Side effects of hormone therapy are mood swings, headaches, nausea, hot flashes, muscular and bone pain and problems with the cardiovascular system (Schwartz).
+Many women are also emotionally damaged after surgery from losing their breasts.
+Radiation may cause soreness, tenderness, loss of flexibility, shortness of breath, and coughing from scarring in the lungs.
+Side effects of hormone therapy are mood swings, headaches, nausea, hot flashes, muscular and bone pain, and problems with the cardiovascular system (Schwartz).
 Lastly, chemotherapy results in extreme fatigue, hair loss, anemia, muscle pain, weight gain, lung scarring, nerve damage, nausea, appetite problems, soreness, and decreased mental performance (Battaglini).
 Generally, all breast cancer survivors can experience early menopause, neurocognitive problems, weight gain, cardiovascular dysfunction, lymphedema, sexual dysfunction, and fatigue (Meeske).
-The side effects of breast cancer treatment are numerous and greatly impact the lives of survivors. exercise breast cancer
+The side effects of breast cancer treatment are numerous and greatly impact the lives of survivors. exercise

 Negative Effects of Treatment